 The Nelson region has long been one of New Zealand’s holiday hotspots.
 The township itself is known for its arts and crafts scene, and the weird and wonderful World of Wearable Arts Museum.
 Outside of the town, the rich soil and year round sun makes it the hop growing capital if the country, so you’re never far from a craft beer brewery, or a vineyard if you prefer.
 Then tucked away between Tasman Bay and the aptly named Golden Bay is the Abel Tasman National Park, New Zealand’s smallest national park, and arguably the most beautiful.
 Explore her golden sand beaches, kayak the crystal clear waters in search of seals and seabirds, and walk the ever popular Abel Tasman Coast Track.

-3 nights’ accommodation (3 nights at Edenhouse including dinner with drinks and breakfast), 4 days rental vehicle including full insurance and GPS, and a private guided excursion through the Abel Tasman National Park.
+3 nights’ accommodation (3 nights at Split Apple Retreat including dinner and breakfast), 4 days rental vehicle including full insurance and GPS, and a private guided excursion through the Abel Tasman National Park.

 Take a weekend break to Marlborough

 The Marlborough region is synonymous with wine, most famously the world beating Sauvignon Blanc.
 Stay amongst the vines in gorgeous boutique accommodations, and explore the cellar doors, tasting as you go, on a privately guided tour.
 Then discover Marlborough’s other jewel, the meandering Marlborough Sounds.
 The spectacular maze of inlets, islands and bays makes up a staggering one fifth of New Zealand’s total coastline, and unsurprisingly is home to delicious seafood at every turn.